 Born in Prague, Czechoslovakia, Votava started learning his football trade at local FK Dukla.
 However, his parents left the country during the Prague Spring.
 He began playing professionally with Borussia Dortmund in 1974.
 He subsequently moved to Atlético Madrid in 1982, winning the Copa del Rey in 1985.
 In 1986, he joined Werder Bremen, winning the Cup Winners' Cup in 1992.

 DM: Dieter Elits (Germany)

 He played 390 matches for SV Werder Bremen, his only club during his whole professional career, and scored seven goals.
 Eilts is regarded as one of the finest discoveries of legendary coach Otto Rehhagel.
 He won the Cup Winners' Cup in 1992.
-At Euro 1996, he was a key player as Germany won it.
+At the European Championship of 1996, he was a key player as Die Mannschaft won it.

 CM/DM: Torsten Frings (Germany)

 Remembered for his career with Werder Brenen, but also played for Borussia Dortmund, Bayern Munich and Toronto FC.
 Capped 79 times.
 He played in both 2002 and 2006 WC Finals as well as Euro 2008 and 2004.

 Basler started his career with 1.
 FC Kaiserslautern, making only one league appearance.
 In 1993, he joined Bundesliga club SV Werder Bremen, after previously playing for Hertha BSC and Rot-Weiss Essen in the 2.
 Bundesliga.
 With Bremen, Basler won the DFB-Pokal in 1994.
 During the 1994–95 season, he was joint top-goalscorer in the Bundesliga with 20 goals.
 Basler joined FC Bayern Munich in 1996, where he won the Bundesliga title in 1997 and 1999.
 Capped 30 times.

 LW: Marco Bode (Germany)